Numerai Meta-Model: Stake Concentration and Effective N

 The stake concentration chart tracks the share of total stake held by the top 1, 5, 10, and 25 models round by round.

-In recent rounds the top 25 models hold 55-60% of total stake, the top 10 hold 35-40%, and the single largest staker alone controls about 15%.
+In recent rounds the top 25 models hold 55-60% of total stake, the top 10 hold 35-40%, and the single largest staker controls about 15% on its own.
 A small cohort has outsized influence over the meta-model.

 Concentration is not inherently bad.
-If the largest stakers are the best predictors, weighting by stake does exactly what it should — it routes influence toward higher-conviction signals.
-The problem arises when the top models are correlated with each other.
-If the top 10 all run similar strategies, the meta-model loses diversity even with thousands of nominal contributors.
-The Diversification Paradox explores that failure mode directly.
+If the largest stakers are also the best predictors, weighting by stake routes influence toward higher-conviction signals — exactly what the system is designed to do.
+The problem shows up when the top models correlate with each other.
+If the top 10 run similar strategies, the meta-model loses diversity regardless of how many thousands of nominal contributors sit behind them.
+The Diversification Paradox walks through that failure mode.

 Effective N: The True Number of Independent Models